Everything to Know About College Application Deadlines

 • More time to review financial aid packages

-If you have any schools on your list with Rolling Admission, be sure to prioritize them first and submit to them right away.
+If your student has any colleges on their list with rolling admission, be sure your student prioritizes them first and submit them right away.

 Key Points of Rolling Admission